-- In the NTP Server area, select the checkbox for how the server is configured-DHCP or Manual.
+- 8. In the NTP Server area, select the checkbox for how the server is configured-DHCP or Manual.
 If you select Manual, type the server address in the NTP Server field. - 9.
 In the MTU area, set the Maximum Transmission Unit (MTU) size in bytes.
 Type a number in the MTU size field that is within the available range displayed on the right.
 Lower the MTU size if your network connection is slow. - 10.
-In the Ethernet Settings area, click to select an option from the Speed & Duplex drop-down menu.
+In the Settings area, click to select an option from the Speed & Duplex drop-down menu.
 The Auto-negotiation (default) setting is the preferred setting for most cameras, and will negotiate the optimal speed and duplex setting for your network connection.

-- 11. In the Security area, click to select from the drop-down menu the Minimum TLS version that the camera should to encrypt the communication between camera and server, and to block older TLS versions that should not be used. - TLS 1.2 is recommended for increased security. - TLS 1.1 can be selected if it is required for backwards compatibility.
+- 11. In the Security area, click to select from the drop-down menu the Minimum TLS version that the camera should to encrypt the communication between camera and server, and to block older TLS versions that should not be used. - 12.
+Click Apply to save the settings.